rust-lang/rfcs/0000-backtrace-in-core.md

 # Future possibilities
 [future-possibilities]: #future-possibilities
 Since the RFC proposes a solution based on `lang_items`, one could wish to implement these functions themselves.
 We could support such endeavours and provide dummy implementations if the compiler does not see the overrides.
 This would be implemented via weak linkage (though, unfortunately not all platforms support it).

-// TODO: add examples of how would one implement these functions themselves like panic hooks

- //Since, they are lang items they need to have a default implementation in case std is not linked, so they will be provided in such a form in the core library (and overwritten once std is linked)